obgm/libcoap-net/contribute.md

     <h2>Fix Bugs</h2>
     <p>
-      If you encounter bugs in the master tree please include a patch or a link to your fork with your bug tracker ticket.
+      If you encounter bugs in the main tree please include a patch or a link to your fork with your bug tracker ticket.
 You can also start a discussion on the
       <a href="https://lists.sourceforge.net/lists/listinfo/libcoap-developers">mailing list</a>.